 The Equivelant Annual Growth Rate (EAGR) And Lifetime ISA Returns

-The current interest rate on the Skipton cash LISA is just 0.75% (AER), increased from 0.5% last year.
 Now you might say, it’s the 25% government bonus that I’m getting the LISA for.
-A 25% bonus seems generous and at the end of year one, your balance will have increased to an amount just over £5,035.
+The interest isn’t as important.
+Imagine an interest rate of 0.75%.
+At the end of year one, your balance will have increased to an amount just over £5,035.
 You have only contributed £4000 so that’s an annual growth rate of nearly 26%.

 Most investors would be delighted to see a growth rate that high.
 So next year you do the same.
 You contribute an extra £4,000, get the £1,000 bonus on top and your account balance before interest is now over £10,030.
 If the interest rate stays the same at 0.75%, your account balance at the end of year 2 is now just over £10,110.
 The bonus plus interest has added around an extra £1,075 to your LISA balance this year.

 You Only Receive The Bonus on This Years Contributions